arqkuuu/custray/README.md

 # TODO

 1 .
-Signal handler to dynamically switch icons
+Somehow dynamically switch icons

 6 .
 Maybe rewrite it in xcb